material-motion/material-motion/specifications/runtime/plan.md

 <p style="text-align:center"><tt>MVP</tt></p>

-**Abstract type**: A Plan is an abstract protocol or interface, if your language allows.
+**Abstract type**: A Plan is a protocol, if your language has that concept.

 Pseudo-code example: